hulyak/react-tutorial/docs/doc4.md

 ---

 It's time to create our demo app!
-In this app, we will create a Food Recipe app, we will fetch data from an API and we will use both `useState` and `useEffect` hooks.
+We will create a Food Recipe app, we will fetch data from an API and we will use both `useState` and `useEffect` hooks.

 First, create a new file under `src > components` and name it `FoodRecipe.js`.
-To be able to get a response for search queries, we need an APP ID, and an APP KEY.
+To be able to get a response for search queries, we need an `APP ID`, and an `APP KEY`.

 ## How Can I Fetch Data?

 1. Go to [edamam.com](https://www.edamam.com/)
 2. Choose `Recipe Search API` and click on `Sign Up`
-3. Choose `Developer` and Click on `Start Now`
+3. Choose `Developer` and click on `Start Now`
 4. Fill out the form.
 5. Go to `Dashboard`
 6. Click on `Applications` > `View`.
 You should see your Application ID and Application Keys on this page.
 7. Copy your keys and paste them inside the code.
 8. API can give some errors, if you see any **CORS errors**, add a cors browser extension for the browser you are using.
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) / [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related)
 9. Still, there is a problem?
 You need to wait until your API keys are available.
 Also, for the free version, we can only make 5 requests per minute.
-10. You can check out the [documentation.](https://developer.edamam.com/edamam-docs-recipe-api)
+You can check out the [documentation.](https://developer.edamam.com/edamam-docs-recipe-api)

 ```js title="src/components/FoodRecipe.js"
 import React, {useEffect} from 'react';